 Public Policy Advisory Council

 The Public Policy Advisory Council consists of 15 ex-officio representatives of area elected officials and government agencies.
 They are joined by Chamber members.
-Usually, there are 50 Chamber members represented on the Council.
+There are 30 Chamber members represented on the Council.
 The purpose of the Council is to facilitate open communication between Chamber members and elected officials.
-It serves the Board Public Policy Committee by identifying business issues that need legislative action or protection from the legislation.
+It serves the Board Public Policy Committee by identifying business issues that need legislative action or protection from anti-business legislation.
 The Council conducts member surveys on issues and crafts the public policy agendas for submission to the Board Committee for modification and approval.
 Once approved, the Council promotes the legislative agendas.

 Partners in Education